top of page

 This is why the yoga practice that once felt perfect in your 20s may start to feel uncomfortable — or simply less effective — in your 40s.

-Yin yoga → designed to be passive, with long holds (3–5 minutes) where gravity and props take the work.
-This can be deeply calming for some, though it does rely on connective tissues more than muscles.
+• Yin yoga → designed to be passive, with long holds (3–5 minutes) where gravity and props do the work.
+This relies more on connective tissues than muscular engagement.

 For some women, these approaches continue to feel supportive and nourishing well into midlife.
-But for others — myself included — as hormones shift and tissues change, these same practices can start to feel less stable or even uncomfortable.
+But for others — myself included — as hormones shift and tissues change, the static emphasis (whether passive or active) can start to feel less stable or even uncomfortable.

-This is where active flexibility and resistance training come in.
+This is where dynamic stretching, loaded stretching, and resistance training come in.

-Active flexibility means you move into and out of a range using your own strength.
-Muscles contract concentrically, eccentrically, and isometrically to support the joint.
+• Dynamic stretching → moving into and out of a range with strength and control.
+Muscles contract concentrically, eccentrically, and isometrically to support the joint while the body flows through range.

 Example: The Low Lunge

 That shift — from “hanging” to “building” — is profound.
-It’s why active flexibility and resistance work feel so much better after 40.
+It’s why dynamic and loaded stretching, alongside resistance training, feel so much better after 40.

 How I Teach It in SoulSculpt